enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

 The *dclick_name* parameter is an extended trait name of a trait event which is fired when the user double-clicks on a file name when using the custom style.

+When using the simple style, the *dialog_style* parameter controls the type of file dialog that will open when the user clicks on the folder icon.
+Setting the value of ``open`` makes the control pop up an "Open File" dialog; setting the value of `save` will result in a "Save As" dialog.

 FontEditor()
 ````````````